Community Unites to Save Hillingdon's RAGC: An Outcry from the Heart

 Among those speaking out was 24-year-old Georgia Howard, who shared her powerful testimony about the lifeline RAGC has offered her.

-"My name is Georgia and I have always struggled with social interaction, communication and a need for routine," she wrote.
+"My name is Georgia, and I have always struggled with social interaction, communication, and a need for routine," she wrote.
 "Since attending the RAGC, I’ve gained confidence, independence, and a place I finally felt I belonged."

 "Now my anxieties are high again due to the uncertainty of the RAGC’s future.
 If it closes, I fear I’ll go back to being isolated.
-I love the calm and friendly atmosphere—it’s not just a garden, it’s a home."
+I love the calm and friendly atmosphere—it’s not just a garden; it’s a home."

 A Community Campaigner’s Verdict

-"We talk so often in Hillingdon about 'value for money.'
+Local journalist and community campaigner James Carson also attended the meeting and delivered a damning assessment.
+He remarked, "We talk so often in Hillingdon about 'value for money.'
 But how do you put a price on belonging?
 On helping someone like Georgia build the courage to leave the house?
-On a safe space for disabled residents to grow, not just plants—but confidence and independence?
+On a safe space for disabled residents to grow—not just plants—but confidence and independence?"

-"A true community lifts up its most vulnerable.
+Cutting this service is not efficiency; it's cowardice dressed up as cost-saving, he added, "A true community lifts up its most vulnerable.
 What Hillingdon Council has done is kick them back down."

 The Final Straw?